Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/000-intro-and-getting-started.md

 ls
 ```

-If you are not in the correct folder, move to the correct folder using the `cd` command.
+If you are not in the correct folder, move "down" to the correct folder using the `cd` command (or, if you need to move "up," use `cd ..`).
 Once you are in the correct folder, run the code you saved in your `hello.py` file using:

 ```sh
 python3 hello.py